rcm/mooshak_problem_creator/README.md

 # mooshak_python
 Something to help people to automatically create MOOshak problems in Python.

+## Citing this software
+The paper that originated this work can be found [here](https://drops.dagstuhl.de/opus/volltexte/2021/14225/) along with the BibTeX  for its citation.

 ## Installing
 You need to install markdown